khetavathRajesh/khetavathRajesh/README.md

 ## 🙋‍♂️ About me

-I'm from Hyderabad IND, currently in the India Standard Time 🌎.
+I'm from Hyderabad, currently in the India Standard Time 🌎.
 I'm a huge fan of Node.js, TypeScript, open-source, and writing testable software 💻.
-When I'm not crushing bugs or building dreams, I can be found playing CS2 🎮  , playing Volleyball 🏐, lifting weights 🏋️.
+When I'm not crushing bugs or building dreams, I can be found playing Valorant 🎮  , playing Volleyball 🏐, lifting weights 🏋️.

 ## 📫 How to reach me